richb-hanover/wifi-heatmapper/docs/Theory_of_Operation.md

   It's likely this could also have been triggered by `action=start` but the direct call predated the SSE code.

+## How measurements proceed

+Earlier versions of the program simply await'ed the measurement process (iperfRunner.ts) to return a set of measurements (or null).
+But when the wifi gets turned off, a couple problems cropped up.
+The Next development server appears to have an internal time out, and some fetch() requests give errors when the wifi is off.

+To circumvent this, the client now polls using `/api/start-task` to control the measurement process:

+* POST action=start - starts the measurement process, which returns immediately
+* POST action=stop - halts/cancels the measurement process
+* GET action=status - returns the current Server Side Event object (NewToast still uses the Server Side Event mechanism)
+* GET action=results - returns { {wifiData, iperfData}, error, status } with the results.
+  The measurement process runs asynchronously, then uses setSurveyResults() to set the TaskStatus

-## How the Toast progress notifier works
+## How the NewToast progress notifier works

-When an empty space is clicked, the `Floorplan` component triggers the measurement process and displays the progress of the measurements.
+When an empty space is clicked, the `Floorplan` component triggers the measurement process opens the NewToast window that displays the progress of the measurements.
-Those updates are provided by Server-Sent Events (see below), which is an astonishingly complicated process:
+Those updates are provided by Server-Sent Events (see below), which ~~is~~ was an astonishingly complicated process.
+The polling architecture (above) simplifies this significantly.

 * A click on `Floorplan` sets `toastIsOpen` true.
+* When `Floorplan` detects that a measurement is complete, it sets `toastIsOpen` to false;
 * The `NewToast` component is "conditionally rendered" (because it is rendered with `{toastIsOpen && <NewToast... />}`) The child component builds a connection to the server by calling